torbsd/torbsd.github.io/blog.md

 <a id="back-to-buildbot">Back to the Buildbot</a> by gman999

 Christian S.'s [Tor BSD Buildbot](https://buildbot.pixelminers.net/) needs attention again.
-His Buildbot is a vital tool for Tor core developers to test the Tor development branch on various BSD versions and hardware platforms.
+His Buildbot is a vital tool for Tor core developers to test the Tor development branch on the various BSDs and hardware platforms.

 The new 0.9.5 Buildbot software includes a number of noteworthy changes.